My terminal isn't working. What do I do with it?

 Before returning or replacing a terminal, you should troubleshoot your issue.
 This can resolve around 80% of terminal issues.
 You can troubleshoot by either:

-If the issue can’t be resolved and the terminal needs to be replaced, you can request a replacement in your Customer Area.
+If the issue can’t be resolved and the terminal needs to be replaced, you can request a replacement or return in your Customer Area.
+If you are not subscribed to the Terminal Replacement Service, you will have to order a new terminal.
 For information on how you do this, see Replace or return terminals.

 How to solve connectivity issues with an Adyen terminal?

 Common symptoms of a connectivity issue include: The terminal screen shows the message "Network ...